What is Hypnosis?

 Hypnosis is a technical term for a natural state of mind.
 Hypnosis is a natural state of relaxation and focused concentration.
 Brain scans show that the brain enters into a specific state under hypnosis, similar to the time just before you fall asleep when one enters the alpha state.

 This is a very pleasant state of mind, people simply feel very relaxed.
 It is a normal state of mind, therefore many people do not even feel they are in hypnosis, but simply very relaxed.
-During the alpha state, the mind is very open to imagery and subconscious material emerges more freely.
+During hypnosis, the mind is very open to imagery and the subconscious emerges more freely and is more receptive to suggestions to create change.

 There is an enhancement of emotional learning and increased insight.
 The hypnotic state is frequently experienced during times of daydreaming, prayer or meditation, or “highway hypnosis” when we’ve been staring at the road for prolonged periods of time.